WillSkates/pop/README.md

 This is a demonstration project only.
 It is not ready to be used in production.

+## Reading

+To read the code top-down from the highest entry point, please start in bin/pop.php.

 ## Background

-CI providers (Travis, Circle, etc.) provide tools for chaning software versions.
+CI providers (Travis, Circle, etc.) provide tools for changing software versions.

 Here's an example from SemaphoreCI which sets the php version: